ee-leaf

 Related: How to Pack a No-Waste School Lunch

-Healthy, no-waste lunches take a little bit of planning but have become easier with the proliferation of lunch box options and reusable containers of various types.
+Healthy, no-waste lunches take a little bit of planning but have become easier with the proliferation of lunch box options and reusable containers.
 Everywhere you turn at this time of year, someone is promoting deals on single-serve applesauce and drink boxes for school lunches.
 Just say no to the extra waste and try these nifty reusable tools instead:

 • Bento boxes.

 Bento boxes have caught on in a big way, and the choices can be overwhelming.
 If you’re looking to avoid exposure to plastics, there are some excellent metal options available.
-Though you will find many plastic products labeled “BPA-free,” recent research suggests that BPA’s replacements aren’t necessarily any safer, leaching chemicals you probably don’t want your kids to ingest.
+Though you will find many plastic products labeled “BPA-free,” recent research suggests that BPA’s replacements aren’t necessarily safer.
 Smaller metal containers for soup, yogurt, dips, and sauce help you skip those plastic-intensive, single-use options at the grocery store.
-There are also new bamboo mess kits made from 90% natural materials (bamboo, starch, and resin) and perfect for lunchtime.

 No need for single-serve milk or juice cartons, saving tons of unnecessary paper and plastic from entering the waste stream.